-1) You can practice it anywhere
+1) You can practice jumping rope anywhere

-2) It improves your coordination
+2) Jumping rope improves your coordination

 By jumping the rope, the legs have more coordination, whether or not we pay attention to them.
 The brain is aware, and over time the overall coordination of the body will be excellent, due to the many exercises you can do with the help of the jump rope.

-3) It is a complete body workout
+3) Jumping rope is a complete body workout

-4) The risk of injury to the legs and ankles decreases
+4) The risk of injury to the legs and ankles decreases during jumoing rope

-5) Quickly burn a large number of calories
+5) Quickly burn a large number of calories when doing jumping rope

 If we compare to jogging, jumping the rope for 30 minutes, we burn a lot more calories.
 This aerobic exercise can burn up to 1300 calories per hour of intense workout, which means 0.1 calories consumed per jump.

-6) Improves cardiovascular health
+6) Improves cardiovascular health when jumping rope

-Experts say that jumping the rope is highly recommended as an aerobic workout.
+Experts say that jumping rope is highly recommended as an aerobic workout.
 To increase heart activity and improve lung health, it should be done 3 to 5 times a week for 12-20 minutes.

 7) It’s cheap